cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/program-lifecycle.rst

 - ``destroy()`` Inside a transaction

-The exception to this are :ref:`Workers <workers-datasets>`, which are run inside their own transaction.
+The exception to this are :ref:`Workers <workers-datasets>`, which have to execute their own, explicit transactions.
 See :ref:`workers and datasets <workers-datasets>` for details.

-Details on transactions in these methods is covered in the section on :ref:`using the transaction system in programs <transaction-system-using-in-programs>`.
+Details on transactions in these methods are covered in the section on :ref:`using the transaction system in programs <transaction-system-using-in-programs>`.

 Program Types
 =============
+For convenience, most program types have a corresponding abstract program class.
+It is recommended to always extend the abstract class instead of implementing the program interface.
+The abstract classes provide:

+- proxy methods for the program configurer's methods;
+- an ``initialize()`` method that stores the program context in a class member and makes it available via ``getContext()``; and
+- a ``destroy()`` method that does nothing.

-This table summarizes, for each program or sub-program type, the methods available, parent interface, and their signatures:
+This table summarizes, for each program or sub-program type, the methods available, abstract class, and their signatures:

 .. list-table::
    :widths: 20 20 30 30